John H. Davis (publisher): Politics

 Davis was active in local politics.
 He was both a member of the Republican Party (United States), as well as the Virginian Readjuster Party.
 He ran for Roanoke's City Council twice in 1884 and 1885.

 In 1884, John H. Davis represented the Ninth District at the Readjuster-Republican State Convention in Richmond.
 He was elected to attend that National Republican Convention in Chicago, but did not attend.
 By May 1884, he unsuccessfully ran for city council as a Republican in Roanoke's Second Ward.
 A year later, in May 1885, he unsuccessfully ran for city council as a Republican in Roanoke's Second Ward after black leaders nominated him despite lack of support from white leaders.

 Death and Burial

 After the crash in 1893, John Davis developed stomach cancer, and died in 1896.
 His body lay in state at the Davis Hall, and his "handsome casket" was supplied by the Oakey & Woolwine funeral home.
 His obituary said, "Deceased did not belong to any church, although he was partial to the Baptist faith; he was also a Mason and an Odd Fellow."

-He was then was buried in the Davis Family Cemetery next to or near the public cemetery in the Gainsboro neighborhood.
+He was then buried in the Davis Family Cemetery next to or near the public cemetery in the Gainsboro neighborhood.
 When the Interstate 581 was constructed in 1961, it is possible that John and Ann Davis were re-interred at Coyner Springs, "which used to be a city owned cemetery for indigent residents."
 Today he and his wife's grave site is unknown.